Understanding how violence challenges individual police officers and how they navigate and respond to these challenges.

 - In what ways does violence, as well as the threat of facing violence, challenge individual police officers?

 - Through what tools, methods and approaches do officers navigate the various challenges posed by violence?

 Facing the threat of violence has always been an intrinsic aspect of British policing.
 Unfortunately, recent data suggests it is becoming an increasingly common phenomenon (Home Office, 2019).
-The Health and Safety Executive (2017) found that between 2015 and 2016, police officers were part of an employment group where the risk of assault in the workplace was 8 times greater than the average.
-In the financial year of 2018/19, over 30,000 assaults were recorded on the police officers of England and Wales; 10,399 of which resulted in injury (Home Office, 2019).
+The Health and Safety Executive (2017) found that between 2015 and 2016, police officers were part of an employment group where the risk of assault in the workplace was eight times greater than the average.
+In the financial year of 2018/19, more than 30,000 assaults were recorded on the police officers of England and Wales – 10,399 of which resulted in injury (Home Office, 2019).

-This project is supported by the College of Policing bursary scheme.
+This project is supported by the College bursary scheme.